 The Friends of Richard Byrd Library are dedicated to making the library and its services known to all segments of the community and to encourage the branch's use as a cultural and community center.

-The Friends of the Richard Byrd Library sponsor an ongoing book sale of donated books and a Holiday Used Book Sale in December.
-We accept donations of popular books in good condition.
-We cannot accept magazines or textbooks.
+The Friends of Richard Byrd Library sponsor an ongoing book sale and two huge sales—the Thursday-Saturday after Thanksgiving and the Thursday-Saturday after Memorial Day.
+We accept donations of books in good condition.
+We cannot accept magazines.
 We are happy to give you a receipt for your donation.

 To become a Friend of Richard Byrd Library,